microsoft/kernel-memory/README.md

 Depending on your scenarios, you might want to run all the code **locally inside your process, or remotely through an asynchronous service.**

-If you're importing small files, and need only C# or only Python, and can block the process during the import, local-in-process execution can be fine, using the **MemoryServerlessClient** seen above.
+If you're importing small files, and need only C# and can block the process during the import, local-in-process execution can be fine, using the **MemoryServerless** seen above.

 However, if you are in one of these scenarios: